MegaGitBoy/349Assignment/README.md

 set up a connection to the database server where the haiku is split into three tables (first, second, third for each respective stanza) within the database selected by the theme.
 When a user clicks the generate button.
 A random database and title (row) is selected for each stanza through another PDO MYSQL query and sent back to the webserver to be displayed.

+IMPORTANT NOTE:

+If you change the database and want to provision the VM afterwards, you must first either halt the VM (saves database) and then start it up again, or you must run “mysqldump -u root -pinsecure_mysqlroot_pw --all-databases > /vagrant/dump.sql” in the processserver VM before provisioning so the changed database is saved then re-read in on provision.
+Otherwise, the database would resort back to the old state within the dump.sql file.

+FILES:

+dump.sql: Saved database

+key.txt: Public key sent to process server to set up SSH

+setup-database.sql: Code to create new database (theme) used by vagrant file

+SyllableCounter.py: Uses syllable package to count syllabes in stanzas passed from webserver

+test-website.conf: Basic web config